Sushil-Deore/flask_app_on_heroku/README.md

 # flask_app_on_heroku:

-this repo is created for flask app deployment on Heroku.
+This repo is created for flask app deployment on Heroku.